 According to the PPH experts, the tax cut proposal was created because of concerns about the current tax rate.
 This is because some believed that the current rate is hampering progress in the domestic gambling market.

-This is the second attempt to decrease the new 35% tax rate which was passed into law in June of last year.
+This is the second attempt to decrease the new 35% tax rate which became law in June of last year.
 The first attempt to lower the tax was made in June of 2018 by the National Finance and Planning committee.

 A Bleak Future for the Kenyan Gambling Industry